Meanwhale/paula-script/README.md

 **Paula Script** is a lightweight scripting language written in C++.
  - **Small** but easy to expand.
-Currently minimum CLI build size is about 35 KB.
+Currently minimum CLI build size is about 50 kB.
  - **No runtime memory allocation:** everything runs in buffers that are initialized at the start.
  - **Stand-alone:** minimal external dependencies.
 Built-in parser.
  - **Line-by-line, non-blocking execution:** Paula executes the code on the fly while reading the input.
 It can take input from an endless stream and execute the code from a buffer without memory issues (no runtime memory allocation).